iiduka-researches/GANs/README.md

 frechet_dist=fid.compute_fid(real_folder, fake_folder, first_loop)  #ours
 ```
 The argument first_loop has `True` if the FID calculation is performed for the first time, otherwise it has `False`.
 Once the FID calculation is performed, "mu1.dump" and "sigma1.dump", which are the statistics of the real images, are saved, so no further processing is required on the real images.
+It can greatly reduce calculation time.

 # Usage
 Please change optimizer Adam, AdaBelief, or RMSProp.